Condemned: Criminal Origins: Future

-He also said that he wouldn't impose any restrictions regarding how funding was raised, or what on platforms the game was to appear.
+He also said that he wouldn't impose any restrictions regarding how funding was raised, or what platforms the game was to appear on.
 He wouldn't even mandate that it be a full Condemned game;

 Noting that the Condemned game was originally conceived as part of an expanded universe that was never brought to fruition, he pointed out that all the potential for different mediums is still there; "perhaps it would make sense for a mobile app developer to make one kind of game derived from the Condemned universe, and then an entirely different developer create a console game that is Condemned 3.
 Perhaps while that is happening, some graphic novel artists want to take the franchise and produce a book.
 There is room here for all these things/ideas."